3hunterman3/Data_visualization_excel/README.md

 Overview of project:
  - The goal of this was to be able to utalize various tools in excel to analyse data in this file.
 Using this data I needed to create pivot tables and pivot charts for easier visual understanding of the information given.
 Using this file I needed to demonstrate skills in using excels VBA program and using excels charts to allow the viewer to understand the data points from a glance.

+Purpose:
+- The purpose of this was to be able to take a large amount of data and use various pivot tables and pivot charts to make the data easier to understand.
+Another purpose of this was to be able to analyse and see which idea would be best to create a company with from the given information.
+The idea was also to be able to reduce information we dont need for the varying purposes we needed to analyse.
+I utilized a handfull of the data and anyalysed depending on possible correlations.
+In the end I was able to get the data I was supposed to get and was able to see correclations between the graphs I made with other given data.

 Analysis and Challenges:
 - The way I performed analysis on this data set was by seperating data points I found needed more clarification and data points that I thought needed to be looked more deeply into.
 When facing challenges in formating and using the correct code to get the results I wanted I went onto google and looked into the formating of the code and for the physical formating I watched youtube videos.
 I created new sheets on the data points I wanted to link together and the sheets I created were: